 In Honour of International Women’s Day

-We mark the International Women’s Day with a programme that includes works by two notable women who fought for the recognition of female composers in a then male-dominated musical world.
+We mark the International Women’s Day and celebrate the Women's History Month with a programme that includes works by two notable women who fought for the recognition of female composers in a then male-dominated musical world.

 - Ruth Gipps – Horn Concerto, soloist Annemarie Federle